Bank of England not considering taking rates below zero - Bailey

-LONDON, May 14 (Reuters) - The Bank of England is not considering taking interest rates below zero, Governor Andrew Bailey said on Thursday.
+LONDON, May 14 (Reuters) - The Bank of England is not considering taking "the very big step" of pushing interest rates below zero, Governor Andrew Bailey said on Thursday although he declined to rule it out altogether.

-Bailey, speaking in a webinar organised by the Financial Times, said it was never wise to rule anything out but moving the BoE's benchmark rate into negative territory would be a "very big step" and would require "an extensive communications exercise."
+"It's always wise, and particularly in these circumstances, not to rule anything out for ever," Bailey said during a webinar organised by the Financial Times.
+"It is not something we are currently planning for or contemplating."

+Central banks elsewhere in Europe and in Japan have tried negative interest rates with mixed results.
+The idea is to discourage banks from holding excess cash and to encourage lending, boosting business investment and consumer spending.

 The BoE cut its Bank Rate twice in March to an all-time low of 0.1%.